Working Capital Loan

 How are Working Capital Loans Used?

-Working capital is most often used in times of unforeseen opportunities.
-During these times, the company might be short on money but need funding to meet production goals, expand the business, etc.
+Working capital is most often used to capitalize on unforeseen opportunities.
+During these times, a company might be short on money but need funding to meet production goals, expand the business, etc.

 For instance, a company produces merchandise.
-During Christmas, there is a sharp increase in the demand for holiday-themed clothing.
+During Christmas, the demand for holiday-themed clothing sharply increases.

 If the company doesn't have enough funding to meet the demand, it may take out a loan to purchase additional materials and labor.